Skip to content

 3. Ask for structured, bounded output.
 "Reply with a JSON object of at most three fields" produces fewer output tokens than an open-ended essay.

 5. Measure before you ship.
-Paste a representative prompt into the token counter and price it out at your model's rate before it's running at scale.
+Paste a representative prompt into the token counter and price it at your model's rate before it's running at scale.